mbuechse/life-extravaganza/README.md

 not have an apparent phenotype, and they would be hard to visualize.

 Going further, one might replace the concept of teams by species.
-As in real life, it is hard to come up with a working definition of species.
+As in real life, it is hard to come up with a working definition of a species.
 It is simple to define a metric on genes, that is, a notion of genetic distance.
 But it is hard to derive an equivalence relation from such a metric: imagine three livators A, B, and C, where A is close to B, B is close to C, but A is not